diogoff/trackml-100/README.md

 The _x,y,z_ position of each hit is normalized by the distance to the origin.

+The end result -- in the form of a list of hits with event id, particle id, detector id, position x,y,z and weight --

 ### The second step: _routes_

 ### The third step: _tracks_